BPeacker/LLM-for-irAEs/README.md

 ```
 repo_name/
 │
-├── data/                 # Raw and processed data
+├── modelfiles/           # Example modelfiles that can be loaded onto the Ollama server
-├── scripts/              # Scripts for preprocessing and analysis
+├── demo_scripts/         # Scripts for running the LLM
-├── results/              # Output results
-├── notebooks/            # Jupyter notebooks for exploratory analysis
 ├── README.md             # This README file
 ├── requirements.txt      # Python dependencies
 └── LICENSE               # License file